 Having said that, it is to be noted that a bowel resection in the past does not appear to have any negative effects on pregnancy in women with Crohn’s disease.

 Women with Crohn’s disease who have developed fistulas (abnormal passages) or abscesses (collections of pus) around the rectum and vagina that are active at the time of delivery should not put additional stress on those organs and instead opt for a Caesarian delivery.
 It is a common concern among women that the knowledge of this before pregnancy might affect their personal lives.
-It is healthy to ask a sexologist or a gynecologist and make sure that you and your partner are actively involved in this journey.
+It is important to make sure that you and your partner are actively involved in this journey.

 To sum up, any abdominal surgery poses a risk to the fetus and should be avoid, even though modern surgical methods suggest it can be done safely.